Cease, Moncada lead White Sox past Rangers 8-3

 Texas right-hander Lance Lynn (14-9) allowed seven runs and 11 hits in 5 2/3 innings.
 He also struck out 10 while dropping his third straight decision.

+“I’d say the last three starts have not been good in all honesty,” Lynn said.
+“Tonight you look at the strikeouts are there, but you can’t give up seven runs, especially when you get a three-run lead early on.”

 Cease struck out the side in the first, but also gave up Calhoun’s 14th homer, a deep drive to right on a 2-1 pitch.
-The rookie has allowed at least one homer in each of his nine starts and 11 overall.
+He has allowed at least one homer in each of his nine starts and 11 overall.

 Chicago rallied in the second.
 After Lynn walked Matt Skole and Yolmer Sánchez with two out, Engel drove a two-run double to the left-field corner.